sr320/LabDocs/protocols/ProteinprepforMSMS.md

 7) Evaporate samples to near dryness at 4C in speed vac (should take ~4hrs)

 8) Reconstitute peptides in 100 µl final solvent.
 Light vortex and centrifuge down.
 Store at -80°C.

+### PRTC Addition

+__Reagents required:__

+- Peptide Retention Time Calibration Mixture (0.5 pmol/µL stock solution from online order)

+- Final Solvent = 3% acetonitrile + 0.1% formic acid

+- Autosampler vials and clean centrifuge tubes for each sample

+__Procedure:__

+1) Calculate amount of sample to be placed in autosampler vial: (µg to be injected/injection volume) x (final volume) / (sample concentration), i.e. ((1 µg/2 µl) x 15 µl) / (concentration)

+2) Calculate amount of PRTC to be added: (PRTC final concentration) x (final volume) x (1/PRTC stock concentration), i.e. (25 fmol/µl) x (15 µl) x (1/200 fmol/µl)

+3) Dilute stock PRTC solution.
+Mix 20 µL 0.5 pmol/µL stock PRTC solution and 30 µL final solvent to get 50 µL 0.2 pmol/µL PRTC solution to add to samples.
+Scale up as needed for the number of samples to be used.

+4) In a clean centrifuge tube, pipet volume of sample calculated in Step 1 and 0.2 pmol/µL PRTC solution calculated in Step 2.
+Add as much final solvent as needed to get volume in the centrifuge tube up to 15 µL.
+Vortex gently.

+5) Pipet 15 µL sample + PRTC + final solvent solution into clean autosampler vial.
+Be sure to pipet slowly and without bubbles.

+6) Run samples on mass spectrometer immediately, or place in -80ºC freezer until ready to run.